Spirals-Team/librepair-experiments/README.md

 Most of the branches have 3 commits, where:
 * The first one is the failing one;
 * The second one contains metadata and log infomation regarding the building of the project;
-* The third one, optional, contains a patch developed by an automatic program repair techinque.
+* The third one adds other information about the failure and the reproduction of the bug.
+In addition, it can contain a patch developed by an automatic program repair technique, if any.

 The branches that have 2 commits have the same information of the branches with 3 commits, and the only difference is that it has been created a single commit with all the data that usually are separated in the second and the third commit.